amzn/smoke-framework-examples/README.md

 A variant of `PersistenceExampleService` that uses a generic context.
-This will mean that at runtime calls from operation handlers to the DynamoDB table in the context will directly use the concrete `AWSDynamoDBCompositePrimaryKeyTable` type rather than first using an existential type of the `DynamoDBCompositePrimaryKeyTable` protocol (an additional layer of abstraction).
+This will mean that at runtime calls from operation handlers to the DynamoDB table in the context will directly use the concrete `AWSDynamoDBCompositePrimaryKeyTable` type rather than first using an existential type of the `DynamoDBCompositePrimaryKeyTable` protocol (an additional layer of redirection).

 ## License